celery/celery/docs/userguide/routing.rst

 Here, the ``CELERY_DEFAULT_QUEUE`` will be used to route tasks that doesn't have an explicit route.

-THe default exchange, exchange type and routing key, will be used as the default routing values for tasks, and as the default values for entries in ``CELERY_QUEUES``.
+The default exchange, exchange type and routing key will be used as the default routing values for tasks, and as the default values for entries in ``CELERY_QUEUES``.